 Causal pathway from AMOC index to Southern AR.
-We identify a robust network of causal interactions between the AMOC index (Caesar et al 2018) and the Southern AR precipitation (PREC) and vegetation greenness (NDVI) during dry season (May-September) (Nobre et al 2009) with a mediated link via the CLLJ and a direct link from the AMOC index to Southern AR precipitation (Figure 1) using the PCMCI+ algorithm for causal discovery.
+We identify a robust network of causal interactions between the AMOC index (Caesar et al 2018) and the Southern AR precipitation (PREC) and vegetation greenness (NDVI) during dry season (May-September) (Nobre et al 2009) with a mediated link via the CLLJ and a direct link from the AMOC index to Southern AR precipitation (figure 1) using the PCMCI+ algorithm for causal discovery.
 The time lags of the links are in the range of 2-4 months.
-In this causal effect network, negative SST anomalies in the subpolar gyre region that indicate a weakening AMOC (Caesar et al 2018, Rahmstorf et al 2015) lead to an intensified CLLJ and higher Southern AR precipitation.
+In this CE network, negative SST anomalies in the subpolar gyre region that indicate a weakening AMOC (Rahmstorf et al 2015, Caesar et al 2018) lead to an intensified CLLJ and higher Southern AR precipitation.
 The intensified CLLJ increases Southern AR precipitation.
 Higher precipitation increases the NDVI.
 In summary, we find that a weakening AMOC increases dry season precipitation and NDVI in the Southern AR.
 We present a hypothesis for the physical explanation of this pathway in the discussion.